microsounds/atelier/readme.md

 > _Pictured: Debian stable, vanilla Xorg, akari, dwm + dmenu + sxhkd, urxvt + POSIX shell scripts._

 # Quick start
-1. Perform a base installation of Debian stable.
+1. Perform a base install of Debian stable, don't select a desktop environment.
 	* _Do not login to [`tty1`](.profile), you will be kicked during bootstrap._
 2. Install `sudo`, add yourself to the `sudo` group and install `git`.
 3. _**Apply changes to group membership by invoking the login shell.**_